medibloc/panacea-governance/proposals/2022-10-upgrade-v2-0-5-dragonberry/README.md

 For details, please see the v2.0.5 release note: https://github.com/medibloc/panacea-core/releases/tag/v2.0.5

-## Actions required by node operators
+## Actions required of node operators

 If this SoftwareUpgrade proposal is approved, the state machine of the `panacead` will be stopped as soon as the chain reaches to the block height 7700000.
 It means that new blocks will not be produced until the `panacead` daemon is restarted with the new version.